KomCath/three-word-sequences-ruby-challenge/README.md

 2- run `bundle exec rspec spec/file_handler_service_spec.rb`

 ## What you would do next, given more time (if anything)?

+- The program accepts a list of one or more file paths (e.g. ruby solution.rb texts/moby-dick.txt brothers-karamazov.txt ...).

+- The program also accepts input via stdin (e.g. `cat texts/*.txt | java solution.java`).

+- Contractions shouldn’t be changed into two words (eg. can't should not become can t)

+- Hyphens on line-endings can be treated as continuations OR punctuation.

 ## Are there bugs that you are aware of?